-You must pay the monthly dues to the CSJCC at the beginning of every month.
+You must pay the dues to the CSJCC at the beginning of every month.

-This Dojo is non-profit, meaning no money that you pay for monthly fees goes to a member of Shin Sou Fu Kan, but into the CSJCC.
-We do, however, accept donations that support the website, new equipment for the dojo, traveling fees and events held by Shin Sou Fu Kan.
+This Dojo is non-profit, meaning fees go directly to the community center.
+None of our instructors are paid to teach kendo .
+We do, accept donations that support the website, new equipment for the dojo, traveling fees and events held by Shin Sou Fu Kan.

 How Does Ranking Work?

-Kendo practitioners do not wear any rank identification.
+Kendo practitioners do not wear any rank identificationt.
 Ranks are based on a system from the Japanese chess game "Go."